ravachol/kew/README.md

  * Control the player with previous, next and pause.
  * Has gapless playback and supports 24-bit audio.

+## Name Change

+Had to rename cue to kew to resolve a name conflict.
+The meaning and pronounciation hasn't changed.
+Hope most of you can accept the new name.
+I think it gives the app more of a distinct identity.

 ## Reviews

-cue was reviewed by Linuxlinks.com:
+kew was reviewed by Linuxlinks.com:

 https://www.linuxlinks.com/cue-command-line-music-player-gapless-playback/